-You should note that fever is not some kind of disease; it is in itself a symptom of an underlying cause.
+You should note that fever is not some disease but a symptom of an underlying cause.
 The cause could be a viral or bacterial infection or anything else.
-If a fever goes too high or remains for a period of more than 2 weeks then proper medical attention is required.
+If a fever goes too high or remains for a period of more than 2 weeks, then proper medical attention is required.

-How to tell if your dog is having a fever?
+How to tell if your dog has a fever?

-With dogs, it is not easy to tell if they have a fever because generally, their body temperature is high as compared to humans.
+With dogs, it is not easy to tell if they have a fever because their body temperature is generally high compared to humans.

 Fever Symptoms in Dog: